Mostafamabrok/satellitescraper/CONTRIBUTING.md

 - [ ] Please provide snapshots if deemed necessary.
 - [ ] Update readme if required.

-### TODO
+### Issues

-There are various developments that needs to be done in this project.
-Please [check TODO](https://github.com/Mostafamabrok/longitude) if you are willing to contribute in this repository.
+There are various issues that adress problems and features to be worked on, if you want to contribute, simply go to the issues tab in this repository, and open a pull request on whatever issue you want to adress.
+This will then be reviewed and merged if satisfactory.